billynewport/datasurface/July_MVP_Plan.md

 - ✅ **NEW:** Production-ready batch reset functionality for schema evolution
 - ✅ **NEW:** Forensic merge metrics calculation fix with accurate operational reporting
 - ✅ **NEW:** Workspace views utility refactored with YellowDatasetUtilities integration
+- ✅ **NEW:** Dynamic DAG Factory implementation completed and deployed to production
+- ✅ **NEW:** Factory DAGs generating ingestion streams dynamically from database configuration
+- ✅ **NEW:** Complete migration from static to dynamic DAG architecture operational
 - Command line view reconciler utility
 - PostgreSQL 16 compatibility fixes
 - Comprehensive test coverage for merge jobs